UK's Labour claim big early win over PM Sunak's Conservatives | Politics

 "This seismic win in Blackpool South is the most important result today," Starmer said.
 "This is the one contest where voters had the chance to send a message to Rishi Sunak's Conservatives directly, and that message is an overwhelming vote for change."

+The chairman of the Conservative Party said it had been "a tough night".
+"Obviously not a great set of results," Richard Holden told Times Radio.

-POOR SHOWING BY CONSERVATIVES Sunak's Conservatives are about 20 percentage points behind Labour in most opinion polls for the national election, which Sunak intends to call in the second half of the year.
+POOR SHOWING BY CONSERVATIVES Sunak's Conservatives are about 20 percentage points behind Labour in most opinion polls for the national election, which Sunak has said he intends to call in the second half of the year.

-The Conservatives seized on results in one southeastern council that Starmer had made a key target, but failed to win control of.
-"Whilst this is tough night for the Conservative party, it's clear there is absolutely no love for Keir Starmer," a Conservative spokesperson said.
+The British leader had hoped his announcement on increased defence spending and the passing of his divisive plan to send illegal asylum seekers to Rwanda might win over voters, but the losses could again fuel calls for him to step down.
+Curtice said that, based on results so far, the Conservatives could be looking at their worst local election results for 40 years and were on course for defeat in the national election.

+Labour said anger over the party's stance on Gaza, where Palestinian health authorities say more than 34,500 people have been killed in Israel's military offensive, had tempered some council results but the overall message from the polls was that people wanted change.
+"This is on the eve of a general election ...
+The mood is that it's time for a change," said Labour's national campaign coordinator, Pat McFadden.

-Although local elections do not always reflect how people will vote in a national contest, a heavy defeat could trigger renewed anger in the Conservative Party over Sunak's leadership and the prospect of losing power.
+Although local elections do not always reflect how people will vote in a national contest, a heavy defeat could trigger renewed anger in the Conservative Party over Sunak's leadership.
 The extent of that unrest could hinge on the results of two mayoral elections in which the Conservatives hope to show they can still hold ground in central and northeast England.

 The Tees Valley mayoral result is due on Friday, while the West Midlands mayor is to be announced on Saturday.
 The result in London, where current Labour mayor Sadiq Khan is expected to win another term, is also due on Saturday.